brzepkowski/brzepkowski.github.io/cv.md

 ------------ | -------------
 Engineering studies in **Computer Science**, Faculty of Fundamental Problems of Technology, Wrocław University of Science and Technology, Thesis subject: [**”Controlling a computer model with the usage of a neural network” (PL)**](assets/eng_thesis.pdf), Supervisor: PhD.
 Eng.
 Małgorzata Sulkowska | 2013-2017
 Lappenranta University of Technology, ERASMUS+ exchange programme | 2016 Master’s studies in **Computer Science**, Specialization: **Algorithmics**, Faculty of Fundamental Problems of Technology, Wrocław University of Science and Technology, Thesis subject: [**”Implementation of algorithms on a quantum computer” (ENG)**](assets/msc_thesis.pdf), Supervisor: PhD.
 Eng.
-Paweł Potasz | 2017-2018
+Paweł Potasz | 2017 - 2018
 PhD candidate in **Physics**, Department of Theoretical Physics, Faculty of Fundamental Problems of Technology, Wrocław University of Science and Technology, Thesis subject: **"Simulations of correlated systems on a quantum computer"**, Supervisors: Prof. PhD.
 Eng.
 Arkadiusz Wójs, PhD.
 Gunnar Möller, PhD.
 Eng.
-Paweł Potasz | 2018 -
+Paweł Potasz | 2018 - Present

 ### Conferences, workshops, summer schools